seventhqueen/buddypress-cover-photo/readme.txt

 == Changelog ==

+= 1.3 =
+- Added option to replace Buddypress functionality with the plugin in Settings - BuddyPress - Settings

 = 1.2 =
 - Added fallback to Buddypress 2.4 core functionality for Profile/Group Cover.
 Right now having the plugin active will use BP functionality and use to the old uploaded image until you upload a new one with the new BP interface.
 The plugins screens are no longer users in BuddyPress 2.4 and we only kept the default image setttings in the WP Admin - Settings - Buddypress - Settings area